DifFoundMAD: Foundation Models meet Differential Morphing Attack Detection: DifFoundMAD

 Fig.~\ref{fig:overview} illustrates the proposed architecture.
 The system operates on paired inputs: a live capture and a suspected morph, which may correspond to a BS or a synthetically generated morph~\cite{Joshi-SyntheticDataSurvey-PAMI-2024}.
 In our work, we explore multiple FMs, including CLIP~\cite{Radford-CLIP-ICML-2021}, DINOv2~\cite{Oquab-DINOv2-ArXiv-2023}, DINOv3~\cite{Simeoni-DINOv3-ArXiv-2025}, and AIMv2~\cite{Fini-AImv2-CVPR-2025}.
 For CLIP, only the visual encoder is used.

 DifFoundMAD employs a dual-stream architecture in which both inputs are processed by two instances of the same FM.
 Each branch is independently adapted using LoRA~\cite{Hu-LoRA-ICLR-2022}, while the pretrained backbone weights remain frozen.
-Although the architecture is shared, the parameters are not tied, allowing each branch to specialise in encoding complementary characteristics of the live capture and the suspected morph.
-A single shared encoder would enforce identical feature transformations for both inputs, limiting the model to symmetric representations and reducing its ability to capture subtle, role-specific discrepancies.
+Although the architecture is shared, the weights are not shared, allowing each branch to specialise in encoding complementary characteristics of the live capture and the suspected morph.
+A single shared encoder applies identical feature transformations to both inputs, limiting the model to symmetric representations and reducing its ability to capture subtle, role-specific discrepancies.
 We also evaluated a shared-encoder variant in preliminary experiments, which resulted in degraded performance.
 In contrast, the proposed untied design enables asymmetric specialisation, where one branch focuses on stable identity cues from the live capture, while the other adapts to capture morph-specific artefacts and inconsistencies.

 Let $f_{m}$ and $f_{l}$ denote the two adapted FM instances.
 Given a suspected morph $x_m$ and a live capture $x_l$, the corresponding embeddings are computed as:

 The differential representation is then obtained by: